-On January 1, 2020, the Company signed a new Management Services Agreement with Zimtu to provide management and administrative services at a rate of \$12,500 per month, expiring December 31, 2020.
+On January 1, 2020, the Company signed a Management Services Agreement with Zimtu to provide management and administrative services at a rate of \$12,500 per month, expiring December 31, 2020.
+The Company and Zimtu mutually cancelled the agreement effective October 31, 2020.